freeCodeCamp/guide/src/pages/agile/the-agile-manifesto/index.md

  12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-"We are uncovering better ways of developing software by doing it and helping others do it.
-Through this work, we have come to value."

 #### More Information: